Skip to content

 ignore inventory title <title>

-IMPORTANT: Protect ignores custom sized and custom named (colored) inventory titles by default.
+Protect ignores custom-sized and custom-named inventory titles by default.

 Example: